Temporal Mutability — AKA The Sliding Scale Of How Easy It Is For Time Travelers To Change The Past, And Why.

 The non-canonic Countdown comic shows events still occuring after Spock and Nero travel to the past, meaning the old timeline still exists.

-In The Legend of Zelda: Ocarina of Time, time-travel shennanigans (or, rather, mental time travel shennanigans) cause the timeline to split into three branches, with one point of divergence known note the ending, where Zelda sends Link's mind back in time to prevent his removing the Master Sword from its pedestal, and the other only theorizednote most probably the point during the game when Link sent his own mind back in time to retroactively obtain the Silver Gauntlets and Lens of Truth, if it is a known point at all.
+In The Legend of Zelda: Ocarina of Time, time-travel shennanigans (or, rather, mental time travel shennanigans) cause the timeline to split into three branches, with one point of divergence known note the ending, where Zelda sends Link's mind back in time to prevent his removing the Master Sword from its pedestal, and the other only theorizednote possibly the point during the game when Link sent his own mind back in time to retroactively obtain the Silver Gauntlets and Lens of Truth, or the final boss fight, if it is a known point at all.

 The time travel of Narbonic was revealed to be this variant in the "Director's Cut" version currently running.
 Dave Davenport becomes unstuck in time, changes his own past, and as a result... becomes someone who never smoked and never had a nicotine addiction.